-6.3.6 Overall Performance

-Fig. 17 shows the average system performance and bus traffic for the 32 workloads run on the four-core system.
+6.3.6.
+Overall Performance Figure 16 shows the average system performance and bus traffic for the 32 workloads run on the 4-core system.
 PADC provides the best performance and lowest bandwidth consumption compared to all previous prefetch handling policies.
-It improves weighted speedup and harmonic mean of speedups by 8.2 and 4.1 percent, respectively, compared to the demand-first policy, and reduces bus traffic by 10.1 percent over demand-first (the best performing rigid policy).
+It improves weighted speedup and harmonic mean of speedups by 8.2% and 4.1%, respectively, compared to the demand-first policy and reduces bus traffic by 10.1% over the best-performing policy (demand-first).

 We found that PADC outperforms both the demand-first and demand-prefetch-equal policies for all but one workload we examined.
 The worst performing workload is the combination of vpr, gamess, dealII, and calculix.
-PADC's WS degradation is only 1.2 percent compared to the demandfirst policy.
-These applications are either insensitive to prefetching (class 0) or not memory-intensive (vpr).
+PADC's WS degradation is only 1.2% compared to the demand-first policy.
+These applications are either insensitive to prefetching (class 0) or not memory intensive (vpr).

-6.4 Eight-Core Results
+6.4.
+8-Core Results

-Fig. 18 shows the average performance and bus traffic over the 21 workloads we simulated on the eight-core system.
-Note that the rigid prefetch scheduling policies actually cause stream prefetching to degrade performance in the eight-core system.
-The demand-first policy reduces performance by 1.2 percent and the demand-prefetch-equal policy by 3.0 percent compared to no prefetching.
+Figure 17 shows average performance and bus traffic over the 21 workloads we simulated on the 8-core system.
+Note that the rigid prefetch scheduling policies actually cause stream prefetching to degrade performance in the 8-core system.
+The demand-first policy reduces performance by 1.2% and the demand-prefetch-equal policy by 3.0% compared to no prefetching.
 DRAM bandwidth becomes a lot more valuable with the increased number of cores because the cores put more pressure on the memory system.
-At any given time, there are a much larger number of demand and useful/useless prefetch requests in the memory request buffer.
-As a result, it becomes more likely that 1) a useless prefetch delays a demand or useful prefetch (if demand-prefetch-equal policy is used) and 2) DRAM throughput degrades if a demand request causes significant reduction in the row buffer locality of prefetch requests (if demand-first policy is used).
-Hence, performance degrades with a rigid scheduling policy.
+At any given time there is a much larger number of demand and useful/useless prefetch requests in the memory request buffer.
+As a result, it becomes more likely that 1) a useless prefetch delays a demand or useful prefetch (if demand-prefetch-equal policy is used), and 2) DRAM throughput degrades if a demand request causes significant reduction in the row-buffer locality of prefetch requests (if demand-first policy is used).
+Hence, the degradation in performance with a rigid scheduling policy.